juancho85/guice-tut/readme.md

     * The constructor should accept class dependencies as parameters
     * Annotate te constructor with @Inject
     * If no constructor with the annotation, Guice will use a no params public constructor if available.
 Prefer the annotation (for compilation time checks)
+* Method injection:
+    * Guice can inject methods that have the @Inject annotation
+    * Dependencies take the form of parameters, which the injector resolves before invoking the method.